Annemarie Schwarzenbach: Life

 Schwarzenbach's lifestyle ended with the Nazi takeover in 1933, when bohemian Berlin disappeared.
 Tensions with her family increased, as some members sympathised with the far-right Swiss Fronts, which favoured closer ties with Nazi Germany.
 Her parents urged Schwarzenbach to renounce her friendship with the Manns and help with the reconstruction of Germany under Hitler.
 This she could not do, since she was a committed anti-Fascist and her circle included Jews and political refugees from Germany.
 Instead, later on, she helped Klaus Mann finance an anti-Fascist literary review, Die Sammlung, which helped writers in exile from Germany by publishing their articles and short stories.
 The pressure she felt led her to attempt suicide, which caused a scandal among her family and their conservative circle in Switzerland.

 She took several trips abroad with Klaus Mann, to Italy, France and Scandinavia, in 1932 and 1933.
 Also in 1933, she travelled with the photographer Marianne Breslauer to Spain to carry out a report on the Pyrenees.
-Marianne was also fascinated by Schwarzenbach: "She was neither a man nor a woman," she wrote, "but an angel, an archangel" and made a portrait photograph of her.
+Breslauer was also fascinated by Schwarzenbach: "She was neither a man nor a woman," she wrote, "but an angel, an archangel" and made a portrait photograph of her.
 Later that year, Schwarzenbach travelled to Persia.
 After her return to Switzerland, she accompanied Klaus Mann to the Soviet Writers Union Congress in Moscow.
-This was Klaus's most prolific and successful period as a writer.
-On her next trip abroad, she wrote to him suggesting their marrying, although she was a homosexual and he a bisexual.
+This was Mann's most prolific and successful period as a writer.
+On her next trip abroad, she wrote to him suggesting their marrying, although they were both attracted mainly to the same sex.
 Nothing came of this proposal.

 In 1935, she returned to Persia, where she married the French diplomat Achille-Claude Clarac, also a homosexual.
 They had known each other for only a few weeks, and it was a marriage of convenience for both of them, since she obtained a French diplomatic passport, which enabled her to travel without restrictions.
-They lived together for a while in Teheran, but when they fled to an isolated area in the countryside to escape the summer heat, their lonely existence had an adverse effect on Schwarzenbach.
+They lived together for a while in Tehran, but when they fled to an isolated area in the countryside to escape the summer heat, their lonely existence had an adverse effect on Schwarzenbach.
 She turned to morphine, which she had been using for years for various ailments but to which she now became addicted.